brimdata/zbpf/README.md

 accesses native BPF events via the [ctypes](https://docs.python.org/3/library/ctypes.html) library.

-Yet our colleagues BCC tooling simply threw away this detailed type information and instead wrote custom code to output trace data as CSV records in a fixed set of hard-coded columns.
+Yet our colleague's BCC tooling simply threw away this detailed type information and instead wrote its output as CSV records in a fixed set of hard-coded columns.

+There must be a better way.

 What if you could simply marshal any `ctypes` struct into a Zed record and efficiently serialize this record as ZNG?
 Then BPF code that captured